zhaoxuyang13/hedb/README.md

 │   ├── config              # Configuration files for running the executable jar files.
 │   ├── db_schemas          # Sql files for loading tpch and tpcc schema.
 │   └── tools               # Data generator.
-├── klee_scripts            # Scripts for running klee.
+├── klee_scripts            # Scripts for anonymized replay using KLEE.
-├── scripts                 # Scripts for the experiments.
+├── scripts                 # Scripts for authenticated replay and others.
 │   ├── config              # Json files for running different experiments.
 │   ├── eval_AE_time.sh     # The script for running the experiments and getting the running time.
 │   ├── fig                 # The scripts for plotting the figure.